xing/hops/packages/graphql/README.md

 This file needs to export one or more of the following values:

 - schemas (an array of local or remote schemas)
-- resolvers (an array of your resolver functions)
+- resolvers (an array of your resolver objects)
 - mocks (an object whose keys represent data types and the values are functions that return mock values)

 ```json